sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 2. **Configuring Tyk Gateway:** Set up Tyk Gateway to communicate with your gRPC Server and, optionally, an external secured web server hosting the gRPC plugin bundle for API configurations.
 Configure Tyk Gateway to fetch the bundle configured for an API from the web server, enabling seamless integration with gRPC plugins.
 Specify connection settings for streamlined integration.

-3. **API Configuration:** Customise API settings within Tyk Gateway to configure gRPC plugin utilisation.
+3. **API Configuration:** Customise API settings within Tyk Gateway to configure gRPC plugin utilization.
 Define plugin hooks directly within the API Definition or remotely via an external web server for seamless request orchestration.
 Tyk plugins provide custom middleware for different phases of the API request lifecycle, enhancing control and flexibility.

 4. **API Testing:** Test that Tyk Gateway integrates with your gRPC server for the plugins configured for your API.